-If you want to keep your options open and still get admitted early, consider applying for an early action decision.
-Learn how your admission truly comes with no strings attached.
+If you want to keep your options open and still get admitted early, consider applying for an early action acceptance.

 What It Takes to Apply Early Action

-If you decide to apply for an early action decision, your deadline will probably fall in November or December.
-Many students applying for an early action decision start working on their applications during the summer before their senior year.
-You may need to complete all your standardized tests no later than October of your senior year, depending on the early action deadline.
-Except for the deadline, however, early action applications are identical to regular applications.
+If you decide to apply for an early action decision, your application deadline will probably fall in November or December.
+Many students applying early action start working on their applications during the summer before their senior year.
+You will need to complete all your standardized tests no later than October of your senior year.

-When Applying for an Early Action Decision Makes Sense
+When Applying for an Early Action Decision Makes Sense—or Doesn't

 Suppose You Don't Get Accepted?

-If a college does not accept you for an early action decision, you may still have a chance to get into that school.
-The college may automatically add you to the regular admission application pool.
+If a college does not accept you under early action, you may still have a chance to get in.
+The college may automatically add you to its regular admission application pool.
 If it does not, you are free to reapply by the regular admission deadline.
 Check the admission policies of each college you're interested in.
-There is no overriding standard and policies at a college may change from year to year.

-More and more colleges are providing options to shorten your wait time to get a decision.
-Many schools have "rolling" admissions, meaning you can apply and get your decision at anytime during your senior year.
+Many colleges provide other options to shorten your time waiting for a decision.
+Some schools have "rolling" admissions, which means they accept applications all year until their class fills, and usually send decisions within a few weeks of receiving your application.
 Some schools offer "second round" early action programs that let you apply by the regular deadline but get your answer sooner than normal.